 This next Prague hidden gem is another of my favourites.
 As you’ve probably guessed, I’m an enormous enthusiast of all things alchemy and magic.
 I was in my absolute element in Prague.

-Speculum Alchemiae is another museum dedicated to the historical alchemists of Prague.
-But what’s interesting about this place is that the museum contains a real alchemist’s workshop.
+Speculum Alchemiae is another museum dedicated to Prague’s historical alchemists.
+What’s interesting about this place is that it contains a real alchemist’s workshop.
+The hidden lair was discovered during the reconstruction of one of Prague’s oldest buildings.

 It contains all the equipment that supposedly turns lead into gold, alongside a mummified crocodile that hangs from the ceiling.